briankim1512/text-cnn-tensorflow/README.md

                         Number of steps before model is evaluated (default: 0)
 ```

+### Note
+When the default value `0` is passed, the values for that respective setting will be taken from the config file instead.

 The config files within the `config` folder follow this type of format

 example: kaggle\_movie\_review.yml